charlyie/charlyie/README.md

 ✍️ &nbsp; I'm quite addicted to [Notion.so](https://notion.so) 😍

-🏃‍♂️&nbsp; In my free time, I'm developing apps, running, riding and play the piano.
+🏃‍♂️&nbsp; In my free time, I'm developing apps, running, beekeeping, riding bike and play the piano.

 #### 🛠 &nbsp;Tech Stack